 This includes the answers to questions 1 and 2 but also their attitude to "survival" i.e.: if they are disappointed that they are not dead, they must be considered a suicide risk.

 This can be asked directly, e.g.: "How do you feel about still being alive?"
 In practice most will say that they felt upset at the time of the attempt but are glad they are still alive.
 In fact, embarrassment is quite common in teenagers presenting to the emergency department.
 Equally important are the available social supports.
 Is there someone - family, whanau, friend, who will be around to support the teenager or are they "on their own"?
 (Often found in disrupted families).
 Abuse issues should also be considered by asking the young person about bullying, physical assaults and sexual abuse.

 Depressive Illness (most common)

-- Low mood all the time for at least 2 weeks, not improved by anything much.
+- Low or irritable mood most of the time for at least 2 weeks, not improved by usual activities.

 - Poor sleep (or excessive sleep sometimes)

 - Poor appetite and/or weight loss